tsirbunen/dots/README.md

 DOTS project features a mobile ui and a web ui supported by a common server connected to a database.

-You will not find many comments within the code.
-Instead, you will find that, first, all constants, classes, methods, etc. have been carefully named with descriptive "phrases".
-Second, components and functions have been refactored to quite a small size so that it is clear what they do.
-Together these measures should make reading of the code resemble following a smoothly flowing story.

 Presumably in several cases the chosen design is an overkill / unnecessarily complicated (like whether to build a REST or GraphQL API).
 However, the main purpose of this project was to practice new concepts, so that may be forgiven :)

 ### mobile ui